What is photodynamic therapy (PDT)?

 It depends on your unique situation.
 All the cells in your body absorb the photosensitizing agent, but these drugs stay longer in abnormal cells than in healthy cells.
 Some photosensitizing agents start collecting in unhealthy cells immediately.
 Others take hours or days to build up in large enough amounts for effective treatment.
 Your treatment timeline, including how many treatments you receive and how often you receive them, depends on the photosensitizing agent your healthcare provider prescribes.

 Risks / Benefits

-PDT offers many benefits compared to other medical treatments, including:
+PDT offers many benefits compared to other medical treatments:

-- No known long-term side effects when administered properly
+- There are no known long-term side effects when administered properly.

-- Usually performed as an outpatient procedure over a short time
+- It’s usually performed as an outpatient procedure over a short time.

-- Less invasive and more precise compared to other treatments like surgery
+- It’s less invasive and more precise compared to other treatments like surgery.

-What are the risks of photodynamic therapy (PDT)?
+What are the side effects of photodynamic therapy?

 Like any medical procedure, PDT carries the risk of side effects.
 Photosensitizing agents affect both unhealthy and healthy cells, making you more sensitive to light even after your treatment is complete.
 Your skin and eyes may be more sensitive to light for as long as three months after your procedure.

 Other possible side effects of PDT include: